3bbaas/Pixel-It/docs/Filters/negative.md

 }
 ```

-!!! info "Gamma (photography)"
+!!! info "Negative (photography)"

-    In photography, gamma refers to the relationship between the input and output brightness levels of an image, often used to adjust the tonal range and contrast.
-A gamma correction modifies the brightness and contrast to compensate for the non-linear perception of light by human vision or display devices. [`Wiki`](https://en.wikipedia.org/wiki/Gamma_correction)
+    In photography, a negative is an image, usually on a strip or sheet of transparent plastic film, in which the lightest areas of the photographed subject appear darkest and the darkest areas appear lightest. [`Wiki`](https://en.wikipedia.org/wiki/Negative_(photography))